Victor J. Stenger: Personal life

 Victor J. Stenger was born on January 29, 1935, and raised in a working-class neighborhood of Bayonne, New Jersey.
 His father was a Lithuanian immigrant, and his mother was the daughter of Hungarian immigrants.
 He died on August 25, 2014, at the age of 79.

 Career

 Education and employment

-Stenger attended public schools in Bayonne, New Jersey, and received a Bachelor of Science in electrical engineering from Newark College of Engineering (now the New Jersey Institute of Technology).
+Stenger attended public schools in Bayonne, New Jersey, and received a Bachelor of Science in electrical engineering from Newark College of Engineering (later the New Jersey Institute of Technology).
 He then moved to Los Angeles on a Hughes Aircraft Company fellowship, earning a Master of Science and PhD in physics from UCLA.

 He was a member of the Department of Physics at the University of Hawaii until his 2000 retirement.
 He held visiting positions on the faculties of the University of Heidelberg in Germany and Oxford University (twice) and was a visiting researcher at Rutherford Appleton Laboratory in England, the National Nuclear Physics Laboratory in Frascati, Italy, and the University of Florence in Italy.
 He served as an adjunct professor of philosophy at the University of Colorado at Boulder.